Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Introduction

 Driven by these advantages, recent research goals in the emerging field of language-conditioned robot manipulation aim to enable natural language commands, instructions, and queries to robot systems that are translated into motor actions and behaviors conditioned on visual observations of the physical environment.
-Remarkable success has been seen in robotic arm control~\citep{620146, zhang1999interactive, lynch2020language, silva2021lancon, mees2022matters, open_x_embodiment_rt_x_2023,bing2023meta,octomodelteam2024octo} cross-embodiment learning~\citep{yang2024pushing, Doshi24-crossformer}, and robot navigation tasks~\citep{hermann2017grounded,fu2019language, hirose24lelan} such as autonomous driving~\citep{sriram2019talk, roh2020conditional}.
+Remarkable success has been seen in robotic arm control~\citep{620146, zhang1999interactive, lynch2020language, silva2021lancon, mees2022matters, open_x_embodiment_rt_x_2023,bing2023meta,octomodelteam2024octo} ,cross-embodiment learning~\citep{yang2024pushing, Doshi24-crossformer}, and robot navigation tasks~\citep{hermann2017grounded,fu2019language, hirose24lelan} such as autonomous driving~\citep{sriram2019talk, roh2020conditional}.
 Figure \ref{fig:summery} demonstrates fundamental disciplines and research in language-conditioned robot manipulation.
-Success in this field requires tackling challenges across three key axes: Language Understanding (extracting semantic meaning from commands), Visual Perception (grounding commands in the physical scene), and Action Generation (translating high-level understanding into low-level precise mechanical actions).
-It can be illustrative to factor robot AI systems into three parts that relate to these challenges: Language, Perception, and Control, as shown in Figure \ref{fig:architecture}.
+Success in this field requires tackling challenges across three key axes: language understanding, visual perception, and action generation.
+From a system perspective, it is useful to factor a language-conditioned manipulation pipeline into three interacting modules: Language, Perception, and Control.
+This decomposition is architectural rather than conventional robotics taxonomy: here, the language module includes instruction understanding, task representation, and often high-level semantic planning/reasoning; the perception module grounds language in observations and estimates the environment state; and the control module converts the resulting task specification into executable robot actions through learned policies or classical planners/controllers, as shown in Figure \ref{fig:architecture}.